TheBitDrifter/bappa_docs/content/blog/platformer-tut/index.md

 While the Bappa Framework comes with templates, documentation, and examples, nothing beats a good old-fashioned tutorial.
 In this guide, we'll explore building the foundation for a simple platformer using the Bappa Framework.

+This tutorial takes you through each step of creating a 2D platformer from scratch, covering everything from setting up the project to implementing gameplay mechanics like jumping, collisions, one-way platforms, and animations.
+Whether you're new to Bappa or looking to deepen your understanding of game development with Go, this tutorial will provide a solid foundation.

+If you'd like to see the code at each stage of development, you can find the corresponding commits in the [tutorial repository](https://github.com/TheBitDrifter/bappa-blog-platformer-basic/commits/main/).
+Each section in this tutorial has its own commit, making it easy to follow along or jump to a specific implementation.

+## Demo

+{{< callout context="note" title="Instructions" icon="outline/info-circle" >}}

+- Click on demo to allow inputs
+- Controls: WASD

+{{< /callout >}}

+{{< wasm-demo src="templates/platformer_tut.html" width="640px" height="360" autoplay="true" >}}

 ## Project Setup

+Let's get started by setting up our project!

-Although [bappacreate](https://github.com/TheBitDrifter/bappacreate) is typically recommended for new projects, we'll start from the most basic setup to better understand the framework's fundamentals.
+Although [bappacreate](https://github.com/TheBitDrifter/bappacreate) is typically recommended for new projects, we'll start from the most basic repository to better understand the framework's fundamentals.

 ### Initial Project Structure

-- Download the base project from [github](https://github.com/TheBitDrifter/bappa_platformer_tut/releases/tag/base-project)
+- Download the base project from [github](https://github.com/TheBitDrifter/bappa-blog-platformer-basic/releases/tag/base-project)
 - The template includes only the essential assets and an initialized Go module named `platformer`

 ### Creating the Main File